-Elections results too close to call for Proposition 123, a ballot measure to fund affordable housing
+Proposition 123: Colorado affordable housing measure too close to call

 Four voters who cast their ballots at Nova Church in Denver’s Capitol Hill neighborhood on Tuesday morning said they voted for Proposition 123.

-Bailey Johnson, a 25-year-old nurse and registered democrat in Denver, said she voted in favor of Proposition 123, in part, because of the city’s growing homeless population and few resources to address the affordable housing crisis.
+Bailey Johnson, a 25-year-old nurse and registered Democrat in Denver, said she voted in favor of Proposition 123, in part, because of the city’s growing homeless population and few resources to address the affordable housing crisis.

-Tanner Stogsdill, a 30-year-old democrat who also voted at the church on Tuesday morning, said the amount of money set aside for Proposition 123 seemed minimal, especially because all Coloradans, even those who aren’t in need of financial assistance, receive refund checks from the government during TABOR surplus years.
+Tanner Stogsdill, a 30-year-old Democrat who also voted at the church on Tuesday morning, said the amount of money set aside for Proposition 123 seemed minimal, especially because all Coloradans, even those who aren’t in need of financial assistance, receive refund checks from the government during TABOR surplus years.

 “It just makes sense, especially with it getting colder,” he said of Proposition 123.
 “Why would you not want to vote for more affordable housing? … I would want it if I were in that position.”